lord63/wonderful_bing/README.md

 1. Add it to `startup application`(in my Linux Mint16), then every time you boot up your pc, this script will automatically run for you.

-2. Use cron.
+2. Or use `cron`.
 Let me give you an example:

-> 0 8 * * * env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /path/to/save/
+        0 8 * * * env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /home/lord63/pictures/bing/

 *we need `env DISPLAY=:0`, otherwise the notify can't display at all, and remember the `/` at the end.*

+3. Or use `anacron`, but the original `anacron` will run the script in root, thus it may fail in setting the picture to wallpaper.
+Follow [this][6] to let you run `anacron` as normal user.
+Let me give you an example, add the following line in `$HOME/.anacron/anacrontab`:

+        1 1 wonderful_bing env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /home/lord63/pictures/bing/

+If you find a better way, please let me know :)

 ## Snapshots